11worth/ptw-beta/index.md

 3. [Give Your Integration Page Permissions](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions)
     - Select the page that contains the tasks you intend to export to Apple reminders.

-## Step Three: Get the Shortcut and Answer the Import Questions
+## Step Four: Get the Shortcut and Answer the Import Questions

 You will import the shortcut to your Shortcuts application and configure it using the information that you gathered in the previous steps.